 In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity (ASU 2020-06), which simplifies the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts on an entity's own equity.
 This guidance also eliminates the treasury stock method to calculate diluted earnings per share for convertible instruments and requires the use of the if-converted method.
 ASU 2020-06 is effective for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
 Early adoption is permitted for fiscal years beginning after December 15, 2020.
 The Company elected to early adopt ASU 2020-06 on January 1, 2022.
-Currently this ASU has no impact on our consolidated financial statements.
+Adoption of the standard did not have a material impact on the financial statements